hythloda/hythloda/README.md

-### Hi there 👋
+### Howdy 👋

-Howdy!
 I'm Dr. Amanda Martin.
 My passion is coding for solutions.
 I use to code for physics and astornomy and now I code for more social problems.
 I love working with APIs, making cool scripts or programs, and learning new things.
 I'm passionate about open source and about sharing what I know with others!

 - 👯 I’m looking to collaborate on [Deephaven](https://github.com/deephaven)